amirunpri2018/deploy-chip-classifier/README.md

 ### Tar format

 The chips input directory should contain one tar file of all the chips.
-To create this from within a directory of chips simply use the following command:  ```tar -cvf chips.tar .```
+To create this from a directory of chips simply use the following command:  ```tar -cvf <directory_name>.tar <directory_name>```.
+Note that the name of the tar file must match the name of the directory for this task.

 ## Development